 For instance, I work with my clients and their architect to design a proposal in line with local/national policy.
-In some cases, I may come across a local planning approval or appeal decision which may be useful to help to justify a project.
+In some cases, I may come across a local planning approval or appeal decision which may be useful to help to justify approval of a proposal.

 My role is to review and consider feedback from the Local Authority on the application.
 I then provide advice to the client/architect on whether to amend the application or not.
-In either case, I continue to negotiate the proposal with the Local Authority.
+In either case, I continue to negotiate the proposal with the Local Planning Authority.

 If you have a project which you need assistance with, please enter your details into the form below.
-After that, I will then contact you to arrange a free 30-minute phone call.
+I will then contact you to arrange a free 30-minute phone call.
 We will discuss your project regarding what permissions may be required and the potential planning challenges.